How random name pickers work — and why most of them are unfair

 crypto.getRandomValues() is slower but unpredictable

 The Web Crypto API exposes a function called crypto.getRandomValues().
-Unlike Math.random(), it's seeded from the operating system's entropy pool — hardware timing variations, CPU cycle counts, mouse jitter, network packet timing, keyboard delays.
-Operating systems collect this entropy continuously and it's the same source used for cryptographic key generation.
+Unlike Math.random(), it's seeded from the operating system's entropy pool — randomness the OS gathers continuously from unpredictable hardware-level events such as interrupt and device timing — and it's the same pool the system draws on to generate cryptographic keys.

 The practical difference: an attacker who could observe a few outputs from Math.random() can in principle reconstruct the internal state and predict future outputs.
 (For V8, this is published research.)
 The same attacker observing crypto.getRandomValues() output gets nothing they can leverage — there's no internal state to recover, just a stream of fresh entropy.